Moscow School of Management SKOLKOVO: Entrepreneurial programs

-Executive education
+Executive educEducation

-Executive Education programs focuses on companies’ transformation and top-management teams’ education and development.
-To date, the School has delivered more than 350 programmes for more than 150 corporate clients, including Russia's largest corporations and industrial “blue-chips”, such as Lukoil, Rosatom, TNK BP, EVRAZ, and Gazprom.
+Executiveucation programs focus on companies’ transformation and top-management teams’ education and development.

 SKOLKOVO provides programs for the educational sector (management of Russian universities), regional governments, single-enterprise cities, etc. In 2017, the Institute for Public Strategy was launched to target expansion of the School's offering for the public sector – including management programs for such areas as healthcare, non-profit organizations, etc.